About the reforms

 • 31 March 2025: Commencement of changes to the tipping off offence

-• May to July 2025: Public consultation on draft core guidance
+• July to August 2025: Public consultation on draft core guidance

-• June 2025: Finalisation of AML/CTF Rules
+• July 2025: Finalisation of AML/CTF Rules

-• December 2025: Finalisation of Tranche 2 sector-specific guidance
+• September 2025: Finalisation of core guidance

 2026

-• 1 July 2026: AML/CTF obligations commence for Tranche 2 entities
+• 1 July 2026: AML/CTF obligations commence for tranche 2 entities

 • Post 2026: International value transfer service reporting will commence under transitional arrangements (previously referred to as ‘international funds transfer instruction’ reporting).